September 23, 2020

 It is quite natural for us to project our notions of grandeur and glory onto God.
 We love singing of the glory of God as though it were a celestial light show magnifying our concept of power into exponential infinity and projecting it onto God.
 And then Jesus walks onto the stage of human history and completely upends our rarified conception of glory.

 Jesus replied, “If I glorify myself, my glory means nothing.
 My Father, whom you claim as your God, is the one who glorifies me.

-To be sure, the glory of God is the sovereignty and power of God, however, Jesus reveals to us the nature of the sovereignty and power of God.
+To be sure, the glory of God is the sovereignty and power of God; however, Jesus reveals to us the nature of the sovereignty and power of God.
 God’s sovereign power is not a divine version of human sovereignty and power raised to the nth degree.
 It is altogether different.
-Jesus calls for “on Earth as it is in Heaven.”
-As fallen human beings we get it precisely backwards.
-When it comes to sovereignty and power we think it must be in Heaven as it is on Earth.*
+Jesus calls for “on earth as it is in heaven.”
+As fallen human beings, we get it precisely backward.
+When it comes to sovereignty and power, we think it must be in heaven as it is on earth.*